odioski/FWCracker_v3/README.md

 #   FWCracker_v3 w/GUI

-Same as version 2 with more ease and use in deployment.
+Same as version 2 with more ease of use in deployment.

 You can launch the GUI from the terminal or run the exe in /dist